Bariatric surgery is currently one of the best treatment options for severe obesity. The National Institute of Health says:

 Laparoscopic Sleeve Gastrectomy

 With this procedure, approximately 75% of the stomach is removed, leaving behind a smaller, tube-shaped stomach or “sleeve.”
-This new smaller stomach limits the amount of food that is consumed so that you feel full.
+This new, smaller stomach limits the amount of food that is consumed so that you feel full.
 This leads to substantial weight loss and the resolution of many comorbidities, such as Type II diabetes.
-The advantages of this procedure include: excellent weight loss, no implantation of an artificial device, low risk of nutrient deficiencies, does not require frequent follow up adjustments, and does not involve rerouting of the intestines.
+The advantages of this procedure include significant weight loss, no implantation of an artificial device, low risk of nutrient deficiencies, does not require frequent follow up adjustments, and does not involve rerouting of the intestines.
 This procedure is performed laparoscopically.

 Free Informational Seminars